 The values of CEC (Table 10) in the whole soils in the first year was not positively influenced by different tillage environments, but the use of different sawah tillage environments significantly (p < 0.05) improved the CEC in the 2nd and 3rd year of study.
 It was generally observed that all sawah tillage environments significantly (p < 0.05) highly influenced the CEC relative to the farmers' environment, with complete tillage environment improving it best.
-The CEC values varied from 5.87 - 6.75 cmolkg-1, 5.59 - 10.31 cmolkg-1 and 5.83 - 11.31 cmolkg-1, in the 1st, 2nd and 3rd year, respectively.
-This result implies that there was geological fertilization process and cycling of nutrients in the inland valley soils.
-It also implies that soil erosion which tries to erode most topsoil nutrient of most inland valleys are eliminated or reduced when all the components of sawah technology is employed during lowland rice field operations.
-These assertion agrees with [41, 42, 10, 43, 44] that the soils formed and nutrients released during rockweathering and soil formation processes in upland areas arrive and accumulate in lowland areas through geological fertilization processes, such as soil erosion and sedimentation, as well as surface and ground water movements or colluviums formation processes.
-Ideal land use patterns and landscape management practices will optimize the geological fertilization processes through the optimum control of hydrology in a given watershed [38, 39].
+The CEC values varied from 5.87 - 6.75 cmol (+) kg-1, 5.59 - 10.31 cmol (+) kg-1 and 5.83 - 11.31 cmol (+) kg-1, in the 1st, 2nd and 3rd year, respectively.
+This result implies that there was a realization of geological fertilization mechanism and cycling of nutrients in the inland valley soils of the area studied.
+This means that soil erosion effect which do erode most topsoil nutrients in most inland valleys of Southeastern Nigeria can be eliminated or reduced when all the components of sawah technology is employed during lowland rice field operations.
+These submission agrees with [42, 43, 10, 44, 45] that the soils formed and nutrients released during rock-weathering and soil formation processes in upland areas arrive and accumulate in lowland areas through geological fertilization processes, such as soil erosion and sedimentation, as well as surface and ground water movements or colluviums formation processes.
+Ideal land use patterns and landscape management practices will optimize the geological fertilization processes through the optimum control of hydrology in a given watershed [39, 40].

 The results (Table 10) also indicated a significant improvement on the soil CEC due to amendments within the period of study.
-Generally, there was a long-term improvement on the CEC of the locations with the application of different amendments.
+Generally, there was a -short-term improvement on the CEC of the locations with the application of different amendments.
 Poultry dropping amended plots generally improved the soil CEC higher than other amendments within the periods of study.
-The values ranged from 4.55 - 7.35 cmolkg-1, 4.33 - 9.47 and 4.35 - 10.60 cmolkg-1, in the first, second and third year of study.
+The values ranged from 4.55 - 7.35 cmol (+) kg-1, 4.33 - 9.47 and 4.35 - 10.60 cmol (+) kg-1, in the first, second and third year of study.

-Table 10: Effects of Tillage environments and amendments soil cation exchange capacity (cmolkg-1)
+Table 10: Effects of Tillage environments and amendments on soil cation exchange capacity (cmolkg-1)